ibm-cloud-docs/billing-usage/invoices.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:screen: .screen}
+{:note: .note}

 # Viewing your invoices
 {: #managing-invoices}

-To manage and view your invoices, you can use the billing and usage dashboard in the {{site.data.keyword.cloud}} console.
-If your account is billed through a separate billing platform, you can use the {{site.data.keyword.IBM}} Invoices website.
+To manage and view your invoices, visit the [Invoices](https://cloud.ibm.com/billing/invoices){: external} page from the billing and usage dashboard in the {{site.data.keyword.cloud}} console.
+If your account is billed through a separate billing platform, you can see the following message at the top of the Invoices page:

+`The account is invoiced on a separate billing platform.
+Please click here for invoice or pricing inquires or here to modify your payment method.`

+In these situations, visit the [Invoices@IBM](http://ibm.com/invoices){: external} website to see your invoices.

 ## Before you begin
 {: #setting-prereqs}